 In recent years, the Dow Jones price has risen enormously, as can be seen in the above tables.
 The Dow Jones rate has been tracked since 1896, and in 1976, the 1000-point limit was broken.
 Subsequently, the limit of 20,000 points was reached in 2017, and the Dow Jones price is now already at more than 30,000 points.

 Nevertheless, the question remains where the limit lies for the Dow Jones index.
 What has become clear is that the Dow Jones price has become much more volatile, with daily fluctuations of hundreds of points being no exception.

 Analysts outlined in the article viewed the Dow Jones Industrial Average (US30) could reverse the downtrend if inflation started to slow.
 However, the Fed signaled at the 4 May meeting that further rate hikes were expected as inflation is likely to remain elevated in the coming months.

 Whether or not Dow Jones is a good investment for you depends on your attitude to risk, your expertise in this market, the spread of your portfolio, and how comfortable you feel about losing money.

-Why has the Dow Jones been going down?
+Why has the Dow Jones been going down in 2022?

 The index has been going down in recent weeks due to the Fed’s interest rate hikes.
 The Fed has increased borrowing costs twice this year and has indicated more increases in the pipeline to bring inflation down to its target of below 2%.